• Skip to primary navigation

 Now, I love anything chocolate.
 And I love muffins.
 So it's about time I sat down and created a chocolate protein powder muffin recipe.
 The results?
 Amazing!

-• grain free and gluten free - these muffins are made without all-purpose flour, and instead use a combination of almond flour, pea protein, tapioca flour and cacao powder
+• grain free and gluten free - these muffins are made without all-purpose flour, and instead use a combination of almond flour, pea protein, tapioca flour and cocoa powder

 • dairy free - made without whey protein and without milk

-• super moist - the addition of pumpkin puree makes these protein muffins super moist
+• super moist - the addition of pumpkin puree makes these muffins super moist

 • healthy but delicious - a must!